sanjays95/player_transfer-Dapp/README.md

 Open Ganache that you downloaded and installed.
 This will start your local blockchain instance.

 ### Step 4.
 Compile & Deploy Transfer Smart Contract
-`truffle migrate --reset` You must migrate the election smart contract each time your restart ganache.
+`truffle migrate --reset` You must migrate the smart contract each time your restart ganache.

 ### Step 5.
 Configure Metamask
 - Connect Metamask to the local Ethereum blockchain provided by Ganache.